 Send Browser Notifications from Website (Notifications API)

 Many web applications use browser push notifications to notify their users.
 These notifications are sent to user devices even when the browser window is open.
-In this post we will implement this push notification to be sent after every five minutes.
+In this post, we will implement this push notification to be sent every five minutes.

-The Notifications API allows websites to display desktop notifications to end users even when the page is not active.
-These notifications can also be sent when browser window is closed when used with Service Workers and Push API.
+The Notifications API allows websites to display desktop notifications to end users, even when the page is not active.
+These notifications can also be sent when the browser window is closed, when used with Service Workers and Push API.

 Difference Between Web Push and Notifications API

-The Web Push/Push API allows server to send messages to user device even if the user is not on site.
-The Notifications API displays local messages to website visitor.
-The Notifications API can send browser notifications if the browser window is in background but not if the browser is closed.
-Whereas Web Push can notify users even if the browser is closed.
+The Web Push/Push API allows servers to send messages to user devices, although the user is not on site.
+The Notifications API displays local messages to website visitors.
+The API can send browser notifications if the browser window is in the background, but not if the browser is closed.
+Web Push can notify users even when the browser is closed.

 How to Implement Browser Notifications Using Notifications API?

-The notifications API works in secure context in most or some browsers even if you are working in a local environment.
-All major browsers support Notifications API.
+The notifications API works in a secure context in most or some browsers, even if you are working in a local environment.
+This API is supported by all major browsers.
 How desktop notifications are displayed can vary from browser to browser and operating system.
 This post will explain in simple steps how to send browser notifications.
-We will be using Notifications interface of this Notifications API.
-For this post we will create following files:
+We will be using the Notifications interface of this API.
+For this post, we will create the following files:

-- index.html: Contains the main web page elements which will initiate notifications.
+- index.html: Contains the main web page elements that will initiate notifications.

-- javascript.js: Which will check if browser supports notifications then trigger website notifications at a specific interval.
+- javascript.js: Which will check if the browser supports notifications, then trigger website notifications at a specific interval.

 Create a Button to Send Browser Notification

-Create an HTML page with button to send desktop notifications from website using JavaScript notifications API.
+Create an HTML page with a button to send desktop notifications from a website using the JavaScript notifications API.

 index.html